How Screening for Pulmonary Arterial Hypertension Works

 Take charge of your health with yearly PAH screening.
-Because you can develop PAH at any time with a scleroderma diagnosis, experts* recommend annual screening.1-4
+People with scleroderma can develop PAH at any time, so experts* recommend a yearly screening.

 Types of Screening Tests

-There are a few tests that your doctor can use to check if you might have PAH associated with scleroderma.
-These tests may be affected by PAH.5
+There are a few standard tests that your doctor can use to check if you might have PAH associated with scleroderma.
+These screening tests are minimally invasive and can provide clues about PAH.

 Pulmonary function tests